-Overview Disabling a zone stops the zone's state from affecting the system.
+Disabling a zone or point stops its state from affecting the system.
 When a zone is disabled, it cannot put the system into alarm or fault, nor can an existing alarm or fault on the zone cause outputs to operate.